 Three Americans arrive to take jobs as camp counsellors at the El Buho English immersion summer camp in Spain.
 As they start to party on their first night there, the local camp head Antonio suddenly froths at the mouth with black ichor and attacks Will.
 Will is forced to kill Antonio to defend himself.
 After Christy walks in and finds Will over Antonio’s body, she thinks he has killed him.
 She and Michelle flee in the vehicle but Michelle then becomes affected and turns crazed at the wheel.
 Will and Christy try to survive her frenzied attack.
 Realising that the effect only lasts for a limited time they wait it out, while searching for the cause, only for others of the group to become infected.

 This was a Spanish-made film, shot in English-language and clearly intended for international release.
 It was a directorial debut for Alberto Marini, a long-time associate of Jaume Balaguero and Paco Plaza.
-Marini acts as producer on all the [Rec] films and wrote the scripts for Paco Plaza’s Romasanta: The Werewolf Hunt (2004), as well as for Extinction (2015) and Retribution (2015).
+Marini acts as producer on all the [Rec] films and wrote the scripts for Paco Plaza’s Romasanta: The Werewolf Hunt (2004), as well as for Extinction (2015), Retribution (2015) and Feedback (2019).
 Balaguero acts as a producer on this film.

 The title Summer Camp suggests something innocuous, at first glance maybe not even a horror film at all.
 And when you do start to think of Summer Camp as horror, it immediately suggests a slasher film in the vein of Friday the 13th (1980) and its numerous imitators during the original slasher cycle, which frequently used the summer camp as a key locale.
 Summer Camp is quite different to that – for one, the locale is actually an English language immersion camp at a villa in Spain, which look nothing like the summer camp in a US slasher film, while the principal cast is limited to four (in actuality three in that one of them is killed off fairly early on).